nishantjainuk/SimpleWaterfall-PowerBI/README.md

 How to create the visual

+Step 1: Add "Simple Waterfall" visual on the canvas

-Step 1: Drop you measures in the field "Values"
+Step 2: Drop you measures in the field "Values"

-Step 2: Rename your base pillar easures in the visual and add "_" (underscore) in the beginning.
+Step 3: Rename your base pillar easures in the visual and add "_" (underscore) in the beginning.
 This is very important as this distinguies which measures are base pillars and which are steps.

 Additional step:
 Step 3: Drop the commentary /  additional text in the field "Commentary"